 Unlike floppy drives, you can make the connections with any of the connectors on the cable.
-If you install two drives, you need to set one as the master and one as the slave.
+If you install two drives, you need to set one as the master and another as the slave.
 You do this using jumpers on the drives.
 If you install just one drive, set it as the master.
+(See your hard drive's documentation for the setting of master/slave mode.